RomanTsegelskyi/blog/_posts/2015-07-31-personal-page.md

+---
+layout: post
-Creating a personal webpage and a blog using github pages and jekyll
+title: Creating a personal webpage and a blog using Github pages and jekyll
-===
+comments: True
+---

 Having a personal webpage and blog can be very beneficial for a developer.
 I recently decided to create my own page and a blog and felt that some guide with the problem I faced and how I solved them would be useful.
 This guide is meant to help people that are familiar with what Git and Github is to get up and running with GitHub Pages and Jekyll in an just couple of hours.

-How to create a personal page using GitHub pages
+Creating a personal page using GitHub pages
 ---

 [GitHub Pages](https://pages.github.com/) are public webpages hosted for free through [GitHub](https://github.com) Users are allowed to have one personal page and unlimited amount of pages for different projects.